power832/DIVERLLM/README.md

-# DiverVul
+# DirVul
-The work of DiverVul
+The work of DirVul